hippiex/hippiex.github.io/_posts/2013-09-01-mysql-slow-subquery.markdown

 published: true
 ---

-I finally found the correct information today to figure out why some kinds of subqueries take forever to return a result in MySQL.
-If you are using a subquery with a MySQL `IN()` like this:
+I found a solution queries that contain a subquery taking forever to return a result in MySQL.

+For example a query in MySQL that uses the `IN()` syntax with a subquery like the following takes a few long time to return a result.

 {% highlight  sql %}
 select o.ack,o.product
 from orders o